Skip to main content

 The signals promoting fat storage may become more dominant than the signals promoting fat breakdown.
 This can lead to a gradual increase in body fat percentage, even if caloric intake and exercise levels remain unchanged.
 Many individuals report this frustrating experience ∞ they are doing everything “right” but are still gaining fat, particularly visceral fat around the organs, which is the most metabolically dangerous type.

-This change in body composition is often accompanied by a decrease in lean or difficulty in building new muscle.
+This change in body composition is often accompanied by a decrease in lean muscle mass or difficulty in building new muscle.
 While testosterone is the primary driver of muscle protein synthesis, DHT contributes to overall anabolic tone and neurological drive in the gym.

 Its absence can be felt as a reduction in strength, power output, and recovery capacity.
 This combination of increased adiposity and reduced muscle mass is a recipe for a lower metabolic rate, creating a challenging cycle where it becomes progressively easier to gain weight and harder to lose it.